foundersandcoders/governance/README.md

 # Governance

-Founders & Coders C.I.C. is a social enterprise whose main purpose is to sustain a community (and eventually *communities*) capable of supporting our free coding programmes.
+Founders & Coders C.I.C. is a social enterprise whose main purpose is to maintain and develop our free coding programmes.

 We aim to open source our methods and our curriculum and to encourage others (and in particular our alumni) to replicate our model elsewhere.